 The vibrato effect, in audio, aims to mimic acoustic vibrato by effectively modulating the perceived pitch of the audio signal in a cyclical fashion.

-Vibrato units, then, are responsible for increasing and decreasing (modulating) the pitch of the signal within a defined range about the resting pitch of the signal itself.
+Vibrato units, then, are responsible for increasing and decreasing (modulating) the signal's pitch within a defined range about the resting pitch of the signal itself.

 More technically, the vibrato effect is a phase-shift modulation effect centred around a delay circuit and a low-frequency oscillator (LFO) that modulates the delay time of that delay circuit.